siegewallace06/calory-diary/documentation/spreadsheet-user-guide.md

-# Calorie Diary App - User Guide
+# Calorie Diary Spreadsheet - User Guide

 ## What is the Calorie Diary App?